Alessia-C/MyGoalList/README.md

-# My Goal List
+# MyGoalList

 ## Description

-"My Goal List" is a project created to learn and improve knowledge of **TypeScript** and **React**.
+"MyGoalList" is a project created to learn and improve knowledge of **TypeScript** and **React**.
 It is an application that allows users to add, view, and remove goals from a list.
 The goals data is saved in `localStorage` to ensure persistence even after the application is closed and reopened.

 This project was developed as a study exercise to explore the fundamentals of TypeScript and to enhance skills in building React applications with TypeScript.